Hustler (magazine)

 Today, Hustler is still considered more explicit (and more self-consciously lowbrow) than such well-known competitors as Playboy and Penthouse.
 Hustler frequently depicts hardcore themes, such as the use of sex toys, penetration, oral sex and group sex.

 Larry Flynt Publications also licenses the Hustler brand to the Hustler Casino in Gardena, California, which was owned directly by Flynt as an individual through his holding company El Dorado Enterprises.
 Other enterprises include licensing the Hustler name to the Hustler Club chain of bars and clubs and the Hustler Hollywood store chain that sells adult-oriented videos, clothing, magazines and sex toys.
-The chain's flagship store is on Sunset Boulevard in West Hollywood.
+The chain's flagship store, formerly located on Sunset Boulevard in West Hollywood, was torn down in 2016.
 Both licensed enterprises are operated by LFP's partner, Deja Vu.

 Founding

 The business first began in Cincinnati, where Larry Flynt and his brother, Jimmy Flynt, opened up a store in 1969.
 Jimmy wrote the check for $5,000 to pay for the club in Cincinnati, and he was listed on the masthead for volume 1, number 1 of the magazine in July 1974.
 However, Larry fired his brother in 2009, after which Jimmy began developing his own business, Jimmy Flynt's Sexy Gifts Stand.
 An old member of Hustler magazine has described the relationship, saying, "Larry is the show, and Jimmy makes it go".